mklemmingen/GameJamFramework/README.md

 #### Game End

 a game ends, if a players king has been removed, if a player cannot move any pieces (deadlock) or if the last three moves of a player were the same.

-### Checkers ---------------------------------------------------

-#### Pieces

-Regular Piece

-Moves: Diagonally forward one square.
-Hits: Diagonally forward one square by jumping over an opponent’s piece.

-King

-Moves: Diagonally forward or backward any number of squares.
-Hits: Diagonally forward or backward any number of squares by jumping over an opponent’s piece.

-#### Tiles

-Teleportation Squares

-Rule: Designate certain squares on the board as “teleportation squares.”
-When a piece lands on one of these squares, it can be moved to any other teleportation square on the board.
-Implementation: Add a check for teleportation squares in the move logic and handle the teleportation action.

-Barrier Pieces

-Rule: Place immovable barrier pieces on the board that block movement and captures.
-Implementation: Add barrier pieces to the board setup and modify movement and capture logic to account for these barriers.

-#### Move logic

-Double Jump

-Rule: If a piece makes a capture, it can immediately make another move if it lands on a square that allows for another capture.
-Implementation: Modify the capture logic to check for additional capture opportunities after a successful capture.

-King’s Special Move

-Rule: Kings can move diagonally any number of squares, similar to a bishop in chess.
-Implementation: Extend the movement logic for kings to allow multiple square moves.

-Reverse Capture

-Rule: Allow pieces to capture backwards as well as forwards.
-Implementation: Adjust the capture logic to permit backward captures.

 #### Game End